Permaculture Design Course for Educators of Children: Starting 14th September 2022

 Unwaged (e.g. student).
 Max 2 places. £200

 It is brilliant if you are able to pay the full amount up front as it considerably reduces admin.
 It is also possible to pay by instalments, with an admin fee of 10% on whatever remains to be paid at the start of the course.
-Please contact us to discuss.
+Please contact us to discuss if you are not able to pay in full before the course start date

 There are two places for people who are unwaged at £200.
 Please apply by completing the registration form.
 Places will be allocated on a first come, first served basis to those who meet the course pre-requirements as stated above.